mirsadraee/Udacity_ND_Azure_Machine_Learning_Projects/Project_02/README.md

 The dashboard now shows the status and activities of the deployed model.

 <img src="figure/application_insights_dashboard.png"  width="1200">

-#### Take a screenshot showing that "Application Insights" is enabled in the Details tab of the endpoint.
-#### Take a screenshot showing logs by running the provided logs.py script

 ### 5. Swagger Documentation
-In this section, firstly the swagger.json has to be downloaded and then running the swagger.sh and serve.py.
-The results now can be observed on localhost:8000.
+In this section, firstly the `swagger.json` has to be downloaded and then running the `swagger.sh` and `serve.py`.
+The results now can be observed on `localhost:8000`.

 The swagger run can now be obsered on the localhost as following figures: